5 Lean Six Sigma principles to boost efficiency

 - Making the full process easily accessible for stakeholders and employees according to their specific role

 - Creating process maps that show your employees what has changed about their workflow

 Learn more about process maps and how they can help you implement Six Sigma principles.Read now

 5. Create a culture of change and flexibility

 As you can tell from the other principles we’ve discussed, Lean Six Sigma requires a lot of change.
 You need to welcome change and encourage your employees to accept change as well.
-Put yourself in the shoes of your employees—hearing that one’s job has been automated or certain duties have been removed could cause them to panic.
-However, you can dispel fears by explaining the benefits of the change and show employees how you have made their work more impactful.
+The root of this cultural change should be data.
+You can dispel fears by explaining the benefits of the change and showing employees how you have made their work more impactful through data.